-Bulgaria: TPP Maritsa 3 instead of 2019 dividends using profit to cover losses28.
-September 2020. / SEE Energy News
+Bulgaria: TPP Maritsa 3 instead of 2019 dividends using profit to cover losses, SEE Energy News

 TPP Maritsa 3 is located in Dimitrovgrad in southern Bulgaria and has 120 MW output.
 Its largest shareholders is UK-based Topgroup with 49 % stake.
 The shareholders of Bulgarian coal-fired thermal power plant Maritsa 3 approved the management’s proposal to skip the dividend distribution from 2019 profits.
 Instead, the company will use its profits to cover losses from previous financial years.